betaglot/plantabeta/docs/dev/DX.md

 ### <neuro> “I looked forward to another 500 pounds of squat.
 I looked forward to doing more and more curls until my arms would fall off.
 Why?
 Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</neuro>

 You're not making it worse, each workblock makes it better, deciding that what you wrote needs to be changed is an improvement.
 Finding out what doesn't work is a form of improvement.
 Plantbeta is a really difficult project, **expect to feel its difficulties!**

+Just get as much information out of your head and into data structures, so that they can be processed.

 <move>Keep going!!!</move>